shapeshifter/shapeshifter-library-python/README.rst

     client.send_flex_request_response(...)

-Similarly, if you have a Service instance that dynamically needs to retrieve the OAuth information for each different recipient server, you can provide an ``oauth_lookup_function`` that takes a ``(sender_domain, sender_role)`` and returns an instance of OAuthClient:
+Similarly, if you have a Service instance that dynamically needs to retrieve the OAuth information for each different recipient server, you can provide an ``oauth_lookup_function`` that takes a ``(sender_domain, sender_role)`` and returns an instance of OAuthClient.